Fudan-iGEM/2024-wiki/src/description.md

 </div>

-### 3. Nickel Micro-factory System
+### 3. Nickel Microparticle System

-Ni/Fe hydrogenase is the key enzyme that transitions bioaccumulated nickel ions into nickel microparticles through a reversible catalytic reaction.
+Our microparticle is composed of hydrogenases, the reduced nickel ions, and an outer carboxysome shell.

+Ni/Fe hydrogenase is a key component of our nickel microparticle.
+The hydrogenase reduces nickel ions to its neutral state through a coupled reversible catalytic reaction.
+However, the reduced nickel itself still possess a certain degree of toxicity, which may still threaten the growth of our *E. coli* and, in case of accidental leakage, other aquatic organisms [^21].

-We utilize **carboxysomes**, bacterial microcompartments (BMCs)[^20], to serve as a controlled environment for the generation of nickel microparticles.
+We utilize **carboxysomes**, which are bacterial microcompartments (BMCs)[^22], to serve as a controlled and contained environment for the processing of nickel ions.
 Carboxysomes allow for:

 - **Compartmentalization**: This isolates enzymes and substrates, enhancing their local concentrations and improving catalytic efficiency.
 - **Protection**: By isolating these reactions from the cytosol, we protect *E. coli* from high nickel concentrations and ensure the enzymatic activity of hydrogenase is     unaffected by other cellular processes.
+- **Containment**: In the event of accidental leakage, the carboxysome shell ensures that the nickel will do minimal harm to the environment.

 <div style="text-align: center;" id="fig8">
     <img src="https://static.igem.wiki/teams/5115/test/yagi.jpg" style='width:50%'>
     <div>
-        <span style="color:gray">Figure 8: Nickel micro-factory system</span>
+        <span style="color:gray">Figure 8: Nickel microparticle system</span>
         <br><br>
     </div>
 </div>

 ### 4. Hydrogen Supply System

-Hydrogen gas is essential for powering our nickel microparticle production.
-To ensure a continuous supply of hydrogen, we adopt a [symbiotic system](https://2023.igem.wiki/fudan/results/#_2-symbiotic-system)), following the strategy used by iGEM Fudan 2023.
+​	Hydrogen gas is essential for powering our nickel microparticle production.
+To ensure a continuous supply of hydrogen, we adopt a [symbiotic system](https://2023.igem.wiki/fudan/results/#_2-symbiotic-system), following the strategy used by iGEM Fudan 2023.
 In this setup, cyanobacteria act as hydrogen donors, providing a stable source of hydrogen gas to support nickel microparticle generation.

 <div style="text-align: center;" id="fig9">
     <img src="https://static.igem.wiki/teams/5115/test/yagi.jpg" style='width:50%'>